gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 Check [Node’s releases document](https://github.com/nodejs/Release#nodejs-release-working-group) for version statuses.

-### Webpack upgraded from version 4 to version 5
+### webpack upgraded from version 4 to version 5

 We tried our best to mitigate as much of the breaking change as we could.
 Some are sadly inevitable.
 In our breaking change section and deprecation section, you'll find the most common problems and how to solve them.
 We suggest looking at the [official webpack 5 blog post](https://webpack.js.org/blog/2020-10-10-webpack-5-release/) to get a comprehensive list of what changed.

-If you hit any problems along the way, make sure the gatsby plugin or webpack plugin supports version 5.
+If you hit any problems along the way, make sure the Gatsby plugin or webpack plugin supports version 5.

-### Eslint upgraded from version 6 to version 7
+### ESLint upgraded from version 6 to version 7

-If you're using Gatsby's default eslint rules (no custom eslintrc file), you shouldn't notice any issues.
-If you do have a custom eslint config, make sure to read the [Eslint 6 to 7 migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0)
+If you're using Gatsby's default ESLint rules (no custom `eslintrc` file), you shouldn't notice any issues.
+If you do have a custom ESLint config, make sure to read the [ESLint 6 to 7 migration guide](https://eslint.org/docs/user-guide/migrating-to-7.0.0)

-### Gatsby's Link component
+### Gatsby's `Link` component

 The APIs `push`, `replace` & `navigateTo` in `gatsby-link` (an internal package) were deprecated in v2 and now with v3 completely removed.
 Please use `navigate` instead.